A TO Z TERMINOLOGY

 Macroetch Test – A test in which a specimen is prepared with a fine finish, etched, and examined under low magnification.

-Malleableizing – Annealing operation used in connection with the change of white cast iron to a malleable cast iron.
+Malleableizing – Annealing operation used in connection with the change of white cast iron to malleable cast iron.

 Manual Arc Welding – Welding with a coated electrode where the operator’s hand controls travel speed and the rate the electrode is fed into the arc.